olgagnatenko13/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 This model is then compared to an Azure AutoML run.

 ## Summary
+**Problem Statement**
+The data contains details about the clients of direct marketing campaigns of a Portuguese banking institution.
+The dataset contains various information about the client: demographic variables, presence of loans, last contact details, outcome of the previous marketing campaign,

+ to access if the product (bank term deposit) would be ('yes') or not ('no') subscribed.

+**Solution**

 **In 1-2 sentences, explain the problem statement: e.g "This dataset contains data about... we seek to predict..."**

 **In 1-2 sentences, explain the solution: e.g. "The best performing model was a ..."**